Training10 min read

 16. Flirt Pole

 A flirt pole is essentially a giant cat toy for dogs.
 A pole with a rope and toy attached lets your dog chase, pounce, and tug.
-Excellent for high-drive dogs who need a prey-drive outlet.
-Always incorporate impulse control (sit before chasing, drop on command).
+It's completely worth it for high-drive dogs who need a prey-drive outlet.
+Maple is a power chewer with endless energy, and a flirt pole genuinely wears her out.
+Always incorporate impulse control.
+(Ask for a sit before letting them chase).

 17. Backyard Agility

-You do not need professional equipment.
-Use broomsticks across chairs for jumps, a play tunnel from a toy store, and weave poles made from PVC pipe.
+You don't need professional equipment.
+Use broomsticks across chairs for jumps.
+Grab a play tunnel from a toy store.
+Set up weave poles made from cheap PVC pipe.
 Low-impact agility builds confidence and body awareness.

 18. Tug of War

-Contrary to outdated advice, tug does not cause aggression.
-It is actually a cooperative game that builds bond and provides physical and mental stimulation.
-Teach a clear "drop it" cue and let your dog win sometimes.
+Contrary to outdated advice, tug doesn't cause aggression.
+It's actually a cooperative game that builds your bond and provides both physical and mental stimulation.
+Teach a clear "drop it" cue.
+And yes, let your dog win sometimes.

 19. Swimming